tjkeding/stacked-feature-learning/README.md

 # stacked-feature-learning
-A tool to build a stacked generalizer, evaluate its predictions, and interogate informative features using permutation importance.
+A tool to build a stacked generalizer, evaluate its predictions, and interrogate informative features using permutation importance.

 ## Implementation: